MorphStore/LCTL/doc/guide.md

 ### The Calculation Templates <a name="TheCalculationTemplates"></a>

+Concept intern calculations like the determination of a common reference value for FOR, a common bitwidth for Bitpacking, the substraction of a reference value etc. are not implemented as template functions, but as  nested templates representing abstract syntax trees.
 Everything else of the language layer except the Collate concepts can be found in the folder ```LCTL/language/calculation/```.
 Here, literals like ```Token```, arithmetic operations, aggregations for parameter calculations and combining functions are defined.
 If possible, those templates are reused in the intermediate representation.
+(Maybe this decision has to be rethought due to clarity and the integration of the TVL).

 ### Algorithm Specification Static Bitpacking <a name="AlgorithmSpecificationStaticBitpacking"></a>

 The following algorithm specification results in a template Static Bitpacking, this means, that all input values of a given data type are stored with a given bitwidth and a given TVL processingStyle.
 All of the three parameters are templates.
 The format is defined for a variable number of blocks, such that each compressed block starts and ends at a word border due to ```compressedbase_t```.
-We also have an inner recursionimplementing the processing of single values of a whole block.
+We also have an inner recursion implementing the processing of single values of a whole block.

 The parts of the nested templates can be distinguished into three domains: